How to Use

 - Inputs: Principal = 5,000 | Rate = 6% | Time = 10 years | Compounding = Monthly | Contribution = 100/month

-- Estimating growth of a savings account or fixed deposit over time
+- Estimating the future value of a savings account or certificate of deposit over a specific timeframe

 Key Features